merimas01/BeautySalon/README.md

 ### Setup

-1. Open Android Studio and run Emulator
+- Open Android Studio and run Emulator
-2. Drag and drop the app-debug.apk (from flutter-apk folder in zipped archive fit-build-2025-03-01.zip) file to the Emulator to install the application
+- Drag and drop the app-debug.apk file (from flutter-apk folder in zipped archive fit-build-2025-03-01.zip) into the Emulator, in order to install the application
-3. Manually run the application in the Emulator
+- Manually run the application in the Emulator

 ### Credentials